 To those who wish to challenge me on this one, bring it on.

 Let’s turn this around, people.
-Fuck clean eating.
-Fuck chocolate protein powder.
-Fuck vegan cheesecakes avocado cacao mousse and tofu scramble and raw vegan lasagne and whatever ungodly concoction you’re going to come up with next.
+Screw clean eating.
+Screw chocolate protein powder.
+Screw vegan cheesecakes avocado cacao mousse and tofu scramble and raw vegan lasagne and whatever ungodly concoction you’re going to come up with next.
 I DON’T WANT TO KNOW.
 (Actually, I do really want to know logistically how you make raw vegan lasagne.
 That’s mind bending.)

 In return, I’m going to fight back by uploading some of the disgusting bin food combinations I’ve come up with, and tag it #bineating just so you can see what it’s like to have your feed clogged up with this annoying Clean Eating jive.
 I’m going to put up pictures of Left-over Thai Food Toasted Sandwiches, and Ice Cream Bowl That I Couldn’t Finish That’s Melted With A Cigarette Butt In It.
 And when you are crying salt-less, sugar free tears, maybe you could consider easing up on the Clean Eating narrative.
 Because I know the ending, and it ain’t pretty.
 Basically it involves you, McDonalds, a hostage situation and your smacking cheeseburgers against your arms shrieking “Into my veins!
 Into my veins!”